 Is Rice Water Good For Babies?

 Rice water is often recommended as baby’s first food as per traditional weaning practices.
 It is done partly due to its easy digestibility and hypoallergenic nature.
-Yet, keeping its overall nutritional value in focus, rice water cannot be considered as a standalone first choice for babies.
+Yet, keeping its overall nutritional value in focus, rice water cannot be considered as a standalone first choice for baby food.

 Why is it so?
 Well, the answer lies in its nutritional value.

 Nutritional Value of Rice Water

 Rice water is an all-liquid rice product composed of starch, certain bioactive compounds (2), water-soluble vitamins like vitamin-B1 (thiamine), B2 (riboflavin), and B3 (niacin), and minerals like sodium and potassium.
 When compared to whole rice, rice water lacks fiber, fat-soluble vitamins like vitamin-A, and some vital rice proteins too.

 Thus, it should ideally be used for babies as supplementary baby food along with other foods like mashed sweet potato, other vegetables and pulse puree.
 It will allow the baby’s meal to contain a portion of protein, micronutrientsiXEssential nutrients, including vitamins and minerals that the body requires in small quantities. , and fiber.

 Note: Rice water should not be used as a replacement for breast milk.
 Using rice water as the sole source of nutrition for babies must also be avoided.